M Minyma

 How the current system works at a high level

-2. Each device publishes signed prekeys and one-time prekeys to the service.
+2. Each device publishes signed prekeys and one-time prekeys, classical X25519 and post-quantum ML-KEM-768, to the service.

-3. A sender fetches a recipient device's prekey bundle and derives a shared bootstrap secret.
+3. A sender fetches a recipient device's prekey bundle and derives a shared secret with hybrid PQXDH (X25519 + ML-KEM-768), with downgrade protection against silently removing the post-quantum component.

-5. Private key material stays on user devices rather than on the relay.
+6. Private key material stays in on-device custody rather than on the relay.

 Current security posture

-Minyma operates with real end-to-end encryption for message and attachment content, sealed-sender delivery for current call signaling, and a direct-session design built around PQXDH bootstrap plus Double Ratchet established sessions.
+Minyma operates with real, live hybrid post-quantum end-to-end encryption for message and attachment content, sealed-sender delivery for call signaling, and a direct-session design built on hybrid PQXDH key agreement, a continuous post-quantum Double Ratchet, and dual-signature identity authentication.

 • Minyma protects message content end to end and continues reducing relay-visible metadata